Updates

 You want all of your winners to know they’ve won as soon as possible.
 This helps establish a professional tone for your charity and shows your attendees that you care about their participation.

 • Send personalized emails or texts: Your emails should be personalized and clearly state the items your bidders won, the final bid amount, and clear instructions for payment and pickup or delivery.
-Even better would to have an easy payment button available on an app so they can pay for their winnings in one step like the one we provide our users.
+Even better would be to have an easy payment button available on an app so they can pay for their winnings in one step like the one we provide our users.

 • Provide a deadline: Set a reasonable timeframe (e.g., 48-72 hours) for winners to confirm your information and pay to keep the process moving as quickly as possible.